ofeige/vagrant-centos-chef-lamp/README.md

 How it works
 ============

 if you call http://www.project1.local it will search for a app.php inside the project1.local/web/ folder.
-So to start with symfony2 application it is really easy.
+It is really easy to start with a symfony2 application.
 If you need an other rewrite you can change the ngnix template file under chef/cookbooks/lamp/templates/default/wildcard-site.erb for your need!

 if you want to change mysql settings, update this file: chef/cookbooks/lamp/templates/default/my-mysql-settings.erb

-Please dont forget to run ```vagrant provision``` after you change the template files.
+Please don´t forget to run ```vagrant provision``` after you change the template files.

 Change Log
 ==========